QUALITY ADMISSION TEST FOR SCHOOLS

 - Risk-Taking, Adaptation, Resiliency

 - Creativity & Problem Solving

 The IDAT team of educational and ESL experts have responsibly used a quality assurance process which includes validation by a team of external international education experts.
 These teams have worked on assessment validation of various sorts throughout the world including those for public schools, private education and ESL preparatory schools across four continents.
 The curricula being assessed have been mapped across all major educational systems and curricula making the ‘classroom readiness’ comparable across different curricula and learning plans.

 STRICT SECURITY GUARANTEES THE FAIRNESS OF THE EXAM

 In a global world, where it is difficult to verify local transcripts and know students’ knowledge base from previous schooling, the security and validity for an external test are paramount.
-With this is mind, the IDAT has adopted high level facial recognition ID for the duration of the test.
+With this in mind, the IDAT has adopted high-level facial recognition ID for the duration of the test.
 The student signed on to take the test (and verified with passports) MUST be the student sitting in front of the computer screen for the duration of the test.
 The test can only be completed in a supervised environment (in a school which registers to proctor or in a worldwide testing centre).
-The results and interview can be viewed in a one-time use window on the IDAT website given to up to three schools within 6 months of the test and verified through password and entry criteria.
+The results and interview can be viewed in a one-time use window on the IDAT website given to up to three schools within six months of the test and verified through password and entry criteria.
 Every precaution has been taken for the test to be valid and fair and the results to be secure and accurate.